 Narrative therapy gives significant weight to how you treat and understand your own life.

-It allows you to understand this based on how you process it.
-This approach assists in organizing your thoughts and feelings.
-It also aids in managing expectations moving forward.
+Narrative therapy allows you to understand this based on how you process it.
+This approach assists in organizing your thought patterns and feelings.
+Narrative therapy also aids in managing expectations and preferred realities in moving forward.

-It was developed in the 1980s.
-At present, it is becoming a widely accepted and highly effective form of treatment.
+Narrative therapy was developed in the 1980s.
+At present, narrative therapy is becoming a widely accepted and highly effective form of treatment.

 This process helps determine which experiences are more influential than others.

 Joining these narratives together creates an over-arching theme for your life.
-It also tells how you can make it better moving forward.
+Narrative therapy also tells how you can make it better moving forward.

 Limitations include the lack of structure.